René of Savoy: Biography

 Philibert died suddenly in 1504 and René faced opposition from the Holy Roman Emperor when he tried to succeed to Philibert's duchy of Savoy - his half brother Charles III became duke instead.
 As half-brother of Louise of Savoy, René was uncle to Francis, Count of Angoulême.
 When Francis acceded to the French throne as Francis I, René was made governor of Provence and grand sénéchal of Provence in 1515, then Grand Master of France (surintendant of the Maison du Roi) by letters patent of 31 October 1519, posts he held until his death.
 1519 also saw René finally regain the duchy of Savoy.
 On 2 January 1562 Emmanuel Philibert declared by letters patent that Claude of Savoy was count of Tende and that his descendants could succeed to Savoy if the direct line died out.

 Around 1519-1520, René built a grand nef called the Sainte Marie de Bonaventure, nicknamed "La Grande Maîtresse", which served as his flagship.
 This ship left Marseille on 24 August 1520 to protect the Knights Hospitaller against an attack by the Turks, returning there on 6 January 1521.
 During this expedition, admiral Christophe de Chanoy was killed at Beirut.
 In May 1522, the ship took part in the expedition to aid Genoa, commanded by René as admiral and by Pedro of Navarre as lieutenant general.
 The ship took part in the defence and resupply of Marseille during the city's siege by the constable de Bourbon in 1524.
 René rented the ship to his nephew France I for 1500 écus per month between 28 June 1524 and 30 April 1525.

 He died at Pavia on 31 March 1525, seven days after sustaining serious injuries during the Battle of Pavia.
 After René's death, Louise of Savoy put a value-estimate on the ship and it was bought by Francis I from the countess of Villars and Tende between July and August 1526.

-Marriages and issue
+Marriage and issue

 On 28 January 1501, he married Anne Lascaris, countess of Tende (1487–1554), daughter and heiress of Jean-Antoine Lascaris, Count of Tende and Ventimiglia, dame of Chateau Montfort in La Colle sur Loup, and of Isabelle d'Anglure, widow of Louis de Clermont-Lodève, with whom he had the following children: